rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

   authUser && authUser.roles.includes(ROLES.ADMIN);
 {{< /highlight >}}

-It could be a straight forward task, if we were able to assign properties (e.g. roles) to the authenticated user itself.
+It could be a straight forward task, if we were able to assign properties (e.g. an array of roles) to the authenticated user itself.
 But as we have learned in previous sections, the authenticated user is managed internally by Firebase where we are not able to alter its properties.
-That's why we started to manage the users ourselves in Firebase's realtime database.
+That's why we started to manage users ourselves in Firebase's realtime database.
 If you go to your Firebase project's dashboard, you can see that users are managed in the Authentication and Database tabs.
 We introduced the latter to keep track of the users ourselves and to assign them additional properties too.

-The section will be split up into three parts:
+This section will be split up into three parts:

-* Assign a user on sign up a roles property.
+* Assign a user on sign up (registration) a roles (admin role) property.
-* Merge authenticated user and database user so that it can be authorized with its roles in the authorization higher-order component.
+* Merge authenticated user and database user so that they can be authorized with their roles in the authorization higher-order component.
-* Showcase a role authorization for one of our routes.
+* Showcase a role authorization for one of our routes (only allowed for admin users).

 Note: Firebase has also an official way to introduce roles to your authenticated user.
-But I am not very comfortable with it, because it uses lots of Firebase internals.
+But I am not very comfortable with it, because it uses lots of Firebase internals and enhanced the effect of a vendor lock-in.
 Rather I want to show you how to store roles directly to your user entities in your Firebase database.
-Doing it this way, you will have an easier time migrating away from Firebase if you decide to roll out a backend application yourself.
+Doing it this way, you will have an easier time migrating away from Firebase if you decide to roll out a backend application with a database yourself eventually.

-{{% chapter_header "Database Users have Roles" "firebase-user-roles" %}}
+{{% chapter_header "Firebase Database Users with Roles" "firebase-database-user-role" %}}

-We will use roles instead of a single role, because a user may have more than one role in our system.
+We will use multiple roles instead of a single role, because a user may have more than one role in our system.
 For instance, a user could be an admin but also an author with access to admin and author areas.
-Let's assign a `roles` property to our users when they get created in the realtime database on sign up.
-First, we keep track of a checkbox state in our component:
+Let's assign a `roles` property to our users when they get created in the realtime database on a sign up.
+First, we keep track of a checkbox state for such a role in our component:

 {{< highlight javascript "hl_lines=6" >}}
 const INITIAL_STATE = {